sam-eah/nuxtspa-firebase/README.md

 - npm or yarn

 # Setup
-First let's look at what we have to setup.
-These are things you only need to do once.
+(These are the things we will only need to do once.)
 ## 1. Create Nuxt App
-Into your project directory, run nuxt cli.
-In my case I'm using vs code's terminal
+Let's run nuxt cli into our project directory.
+(In my case I'm using vs code's terminal)
-You can see my setup below, I recommend you not to use eslint at this point (if you don't want to start by fixing all kinds of issues)
 ```console
 $ npx create-nuxt-app
 npx : 350 installé(s) en 32.227s